 3. Light balance – Many poor real estate images are due to poor light balance.
 Indoor lighting and reflections can create shadowed areas and bright spots.
 You can alleviate these problems by adjusting the light balance in an app such as Lightroom.
 Changing the levels of shadows and highlights will make your images more appealing and balanced.
 You can also increase the black sections of your image and the white parts.
 Making these colours bolder and more solid will give your photo a greater balance.
 Again in Lightroom, keep the ‘Alt’ key held on your PC (‘Option’ on a Mac) while you drag the white or black bars towards the right to increase their density levels.
 Check out B&H’s tips on white balance and colour temperature.

 4. Keep the symmetry – A symmetrical image is a well-balanced one.
 Symmetry naturally appears in architecture, and I am sure you will find such views in your home.
-Look at the image before you take the shot and try and keep lines balanced.
+Look at the image before you take the shot and try and keep the lines balanced.
 You might have to move the camera slightly to change the angle of your photo.
-It is more common to include vertical symmetry in real estate photos, with the vertical lines at either edge of your image looking very similar.
+Including vertical symmetry in real estate photos is more common, with the vertical lines at either edge of your image looking very similar.
 The photographic blog at DepositPhotos has detailed information about the symmetry of photography.

 5. Cloning – This is a life-saving tool for many photographers when photographing real estate.
 Ideally, you will capture your home as a blank canvas so potential buyers can project their own ideas and styles into your home.
 The ‘Clone Stamp’ feature in Photoshop can let you cover potential unwanted items in your photos.
 Hold the ‘CTRL’ key and click your mouse on a part of the image that you wish to copy.
 Release and now slowly ‘paint’ over the unwanted item.
 It will be replaced with the copied section.
 In effect, you could remove a poster from your child’s bedroom wall, or cover a picture on your living room wall with a few clicks of the mouse.
 This is a lot easier than physically removing the items before the photos are taken and then replacing them.

 6. Remove the background of an exterior shot – This is a sneaky tip.
 Take a good image of the exterior of your home.
 Is the sky visually appealing?
-Using Photoshop, or an online tool to remove background, by selecting the foreground and inverting the selection, then cut the sky out of your image.
+Use Photoshop, or an online tool to remove the background, by selecting the foreground and inverting the selection, then cutting the sky out of your image.
 You can then find a nicer sky online or in stock photo collections and paste it into a background layer behind your photo.

 7. Lens correction – This technique can help to correct any issues that arise from your camera or phone lens.
 All lenses have a different sweet spot for distance, lighting, exposure, and other optical variants.
 Lightroom contains and ‘Lens Correction’ function.
 If you enable that and enable ‘Profile Corrections’, then ‘Remove Colour Aberration’, this will help bring your photos to life.
 This tip will help you to make your photos look more life-like and realistic.
 Distortions, or dark and light spots, created by lens irregularities will be improved at just a single click.
 Lightroom, as shown above, is ideal for this editing procedure.